facebook/docusaurus/docs/guides-navigation.md

 }
 ```

 Currently, `'separate'` is the only option available for this field.
-This provides separate navigation on the right side of the page.
+This provides a separate navigation on the right side of the page.

 ## Collapsible Categories